7eRoM/tutorials/Verifying Embedded PE Signature/README.md

 As mentioned before, calculating the PE image hash is not strait-forward.
 So, you cannot get digest over the PE image file and considred it as PE hash.
 We want to delve info how can we do it based on [Microsoft Document](https://download.microsoft.com/download/9/c/5/9c5b2167-8017-4bae-9fde-d599bac8184a/Authenticode_PE.docx).

-First of all, take a look at it this figure:
+As mentioned earlier, calculating the PE image hash is not straightforward.
+You cannot simply generate a digest from the entire PE image file and consider it the PE hash.
+Let’s explore how to calculate it accurately according to [Microsoft's Documentation](https://download.microsoft.com/download/9/c/5/9c5b2167-8017-4bae-9fde-d599bac8184a/Authenticode_PE.docx).

+First, refer to the figure below:

 ![PE Image Hash](Images/PEImageHashOveral.jpg)

-All parts except for the gray ones must get involved in calculating the digest.
+Only the sections shown in color, excluding the gray areas, should be included in the digest calculation.

-As brief, you must do following rules in order to create a buffer which is used in calculate the PE image digest:
+To create a buffer for calculating the PE image digest, follow these steps:

-1. Copy from the begging of the file to the beginning file offset of `Checksum` in OPTIONAL_HEADER of PE to the buffer.
+1. Copy from the beginning of the file up to the start offset of the `Checksum` field in the PE’s `OPTIONAL_HEADER` into the buffer.
-2. Discard `Checksum` fields.
-The size of this field is *4 bytes*.
+2. Exclude the `Checksum` field, which is 4 bytes in size.
-3. Copy from the end file offset of `Checksum` to beginning file offset of `IMAGE_DIRECTORY_ENTRY_SECURITY` of OPTIONAL_HEADER.DATA_DIRECTORY in PE to the buffer.
-This directory indicates where the certificate in PE file is located.
+3. Copy from the end of the `Checksum` field up to the start offset of `IMAGE_DIRECTORY_ENTRY_SECURITY` in `OPTIONAL_HEADER.DATA_DIRECTORY` into the buffer.
+This directory indicates the location of the certificate in the PE file.
-4. Discard `IMAGE_DIRECTORY_ENTRY_SECURITY` directory.
-The size of this directory is *8 bytes*.
+4. Exclude the `IMAGE_DIRECTORY_ENTRY_SECURITY` directory, which is 8 bytes in size.
-5. Copy from the end file offset of `IMAGE_DIRECTORY_ENTRY_SECURITY` to the beginning of security directory RVA to the buffer.
+5. Copy from the end offset of `IMAGE_DIRECTORY_ENTRY_SECURITY` up to the beginning of the security directory’s RVA into the buffer.
-6. Discard Certificate section.
-This part are as large as the size is specified in security directory.
+6. Exclude the `Certificate` section, which is as large as the size specified in the security directory.
-7. Copy the remained bytes to the buffer.
+7. Copy all remaining bytes into the buffer.

-Creating digest over the above buffer to get the PE image file hash.
+Generate a digest over this buffer to obtain the PE image file hash.

-*Note: In microsoft document, there is an extra rule specifies the section must be inserted in the buffer in ascending order based on the their PointerToRawData.
-I'm not sure!
-If you have more information plz share with me.*
+*Note: Microsoft’s documentation mentions an additional rule, specifying that sections should be included in the buffer in ascending order based on their PointerToRawData.
+If you have more details on this, please share!*

-We provide a python code to do the above rules automatically for us:
+Below is Python code that automates the steps above for generating the PE image digest:

 ```py
 import pefile